briandowns/Dictu/docs/docs/classes.md

 ## Traits

-Dictu only allows inheritance from a single parent class, which can cause complications when we need functionality from more than one class.
+Camus only allows inheritance from a single parent class, which can cause complications when we need functionality from more than one class.
 This is where traits come into play.
 A trait is like a class, in the fact it has methods, and can deal with object attributes however, differ in the fact a trait can not be instantiated on its own.